hanifbg/Indonesia-Tourism-Recommendation/README.md

 2.  **Independent Problem Solving:** Demonstrate the ability to tackle complex technical challenges inherent in ML system development.
 3.  **Professional Portfolio Development:** Create a demonstrable project showcasing expertise in machine learning and MLOps.

-## 2. Current Progress: Data Foundation & Core ML Model Development
+## 2. Data Foundation & Core ML Model Development

 This project has successfully established its data foundation, completed comprehensive data analysis, engineered features, and developed and trained the core hybrid machine learning model, integrated with MLflow.